WieMon/portfolio/README.md

 # portfolio

 ## Description:
-My portfolio webpage built in React with React Bootstrap used for responsive layout.
+My portfolio website built in React with React Bootstrap used for responsive layout.
 Optimization was based on the Lighthouse report.

 [DEMO](https://wiemon.github.io/portfolio/)